-The classic Mexican street food of grilled corn slathered in a creamy chili-, garlic-, and Cotija-spiked sauce.
-For a version of elotes that you can eat with a spoon, check out my recipe for esquites.
+The classic Mexican street food of corn on the cob charred on the grill, then slathered in a spicy and creamy chili-, garlic-, and Cotija cheese–spiked sauce.
+For a version of elotes that you can eat with a spoon, check out our recipe for esquites.

 Read more: How to Make Mexican Street Corn (Elotes)